ixion-spacecat/ixions-realm/src/interests.md

 # Interests

 This page is dedicated to my special interests.
 These are things that I was really into at some point in time.
-Some day I may be struck by a [strange mood](https://dwarffortresswiki.org/index.php/DF2014:Strange_mood) and dedicate a shrine to something from this page.
+Some day I may be struck by a <a href="https://dwarffortresswiki.org/index.php/DF2014:Strange_mood" target="_blank">strange mood</a> and dedicate a shrine to something from this page.

 ## Games
 ### Retro Video-Games